 Accounting for Leases.
 The accounting for leases is governed primarily by SFAS No. 13, Accounting for Leases.
 As required by the standard, we analyze each lease, at its inception, to determine whether it should be accounted for as an operating lease or a capital lease.
 Additionally, monthly lease expense for each operating lease is calculated as the average of all payments required under the minimum lease term, including rent escalations.
-Generally, the minimum lease term begins with the date we take possession of the property and ends on the last day of the minimum lease term, and includes all rent holidays, but excludes are deferred and amortized into income as a reduction of lease expense on a straight line basis over the minimum lease term.
+Generally, the minimum lease term begins with the date we take possession of the property and ends on the last day of the minimum lease term, and includes all rent holidays, but excludes renewal terms that are at our option.
+Any tenant improvement allowances received are deferred and amortized into income as a reduction of lease expense on a straight line basis over the minimum lease term.
 The amortization of leasehold improvements is computed on a straight line basis over the shorter of the remaining lease term or the estimated useful life of the improvements.
 For transactions that qualify for treatment as a sale-leaseback, any gain or loss is deferred and amortized as rent expense on a straight-line basis over the minimum lease term.
-Any deferred gain would be included in Deferred revenues and allowances and any deferred loss would be included in other assets on the consolidated balance sheets.
+Any deferred gain would be included in Deferred revenues and allowances and any deferred loss would be included in Other assets on the consolidated balance sheets.